Banks to escape PPI fines as watchdog focuses on redress

 PPI policies were supposed to protect borrowers against sickness or redundancy, but were often sold to people who would have been ineligible to make a claim.

-Lloyds Banking Group (LLOY.L), Britain's biggest retail bank, has set aside almost 10 billion pounds to compensate its customers.
+Lloyds Banking Group, Britain's biggest retail bank, has set aside almost 10 billion pounds to compensate its customers.

 (Reporting by Steve Slater and Kirstin Ridley; Editing by David Goodman)